+Eggnog.
 It’s the old fashioned flavor that has been enjoyed from generation to generation.

 Traditionally eggnog is made with milk, cream and egg yolks.
 Variations can include the addition of spices such as cinnamon, ginger, clove or nutmeg or a splash or alcohol to create an adult beverage.

 On our homestead, though I am partial to the traditional things of life, I do like to mix it up now and then.
 In this case, I am referring to turning a traditional holiday drink into a gut healthy eggnog recipe.
-A splash of milk kefir transforms this delightful beverage into a creamy, satisfying drink that you don’t have to fell guilty about drinking … because it is healthy … or shall I say healthier than the traditional Christmas drink recipes.
+A splash of milk kefir transforms this delightful beverage into a creamy, satisfying drink that you don’t have to feel guilty about drinking … because it is healthy … or shall I say healthier than the traditional Christmas drink recipes.

-The eggnog recipe starts out with six egg yolks, whipped until thickened.
-With the addition of sugar the egg yolks turn into a gloriously smooth, satin-like ribbon.
-Warmed milk and cream are then added to create a light and frothy eggnog.
-Once the eggnog has cooled, kefir is added along with vanilla, cinnamon and nutmeg.
-While most eggnog recipes made with kefir are created in a blender without heating the eggs, I chose to create a recipe with heated eggs to ensure a safe drink.
 If you have a trusted source for farm fresh eggs, like we do, you can make eggnog with raw eggs.
 However, many people do not have access to safe, farm fresh eggs and I want this kefir eggnog recipe to be available to everyone, no matter what eggs you use.

 This homemade eggnog recipe is perfect to serve alongside dinner, ladled into a mug for a special treat or doubled to share with guests at a Christmas party.